nicolaschen2293/expenseTracker/app/README.md

 - **Alternatively, you can use the deployed app on Vercel: https://expense-tracker-wheat-tau.vercel.app/ for testing**

-### 4. Environment variables
+### 3. Environment variables

-For testing purposes, .env file is provided in the repository, along with the Supabase Anon Key and Supabase URL.
+For testing purposes, .env file is provided in the repository (inside /app), along with the Supabase Anon Key and Supabase URL.

-### 5. Log In / Sign Up into the app
+### 4. Log In / Sign Up into the app

-Use the following developer account or sign up to create an account:
+Use the developer account below or sign up to create an account:

 email   : dev@developer.com
 password: dev123